redhat-developer/vscode-extension-tester/wiki/Test-Setup.md

-The Extension Tester offers both CLI and API to perform all the setup actions.
+The ExTester offers both CLI and API to perform all the setup actions.
 That way you can simply integrate it into your npm scripts, or just call it from your code if that is more preferable.

 ## Useful ENV variables